vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 "Of course it was such a hard chore, <br>
 and all folks know that, man, no doubt. <br>
 But now you've got to chill out, <br>
-you can't still be such a huge bore."
+how can you still be such a bore."

 "You tried all things to stop the fall. <br>
 You fell, now you fly with your wit. <br>